GSMcNamara/Floodspark/README.md

 As far as license, the TL;DR is please use this for personal or research use.
 We welcome feedback and improvements.
 Please do NOT use this commercially or for profit.
 Full license here: https://github.com/GSMcNamara/floodspark/blob/master/LICENSE.md

-*"People don't change their minds; they may make a new decision based on additional information."*
+*"People don't change their minds; they make a new decision based on additional information."*